 Plug + ins are a bunch of codes designed for specific functions.

 Your blog as it is has everything it needs to function great and smoothly.

-There are uncountable number of plugins for WordPress.
-That means you can’t possibly have ‘em all, else, your blog will go “gaga” :-)
+There is an uncountable number of plugins for WordPress.
+That means you can’t possibly have ‘em all, else, your blog will go “gaga” 🙂

 Amongst them too, we have a few basic plugins you wouldn’t want to do without.

-This plugin protects your site from spam contents and attacks.
+This plugin protects your site from spam content and attacks.

 This plugin on your blog will protect you from hackers and many other security threats.
 It also helps you automatically share your publications (‘posts’ for short) on social media.